 Is Fear Really Freedom?

 The Brown family is unique, but even they have their walls of fear.
-Legalizing polygamy will not change this.
-Nothing will stop true believers from isolating themselves, or gathering the righteous, like-minded people together so they can better follow their religion.
+Nothing will stop true believers from isolating themselves, or gathering the righteous, like-minded people together so they can better follow their religion, not even legalizing polygamy.

 But if the Browns, (the best example of living patriarchal polygamy on the planet), do so because they follow a religion that requires it, remember that it is this same religious mindset that calls for them to shun the disillusioned members, separate themselves from those who have a crisis of faith, cover their ears and discredit former members when they speak about their painful truths, and separate themselves from those who question their way of life.

 The whole shunning thing is the epitome of kicking a person when they are down, pouring salt in a wound or adding insult to injury – multiplied by the former value of your soul.
 When the members of the AUB or other polygamist sects abide by this policy of shunning wounded defectors, then all members are aware of the painful consequences that they too might face if they do not tow the line, or if they maintain a loving relationship with someone who is speaking out about their own bad experience.
 That must be a terrifying thought to the members of the sect, hence, people like sweet, mild-mannered Kristyn Decker become reframed as people to fear.